jaredhendrickson13/pfsense-api/README.md

 `403 (Forbidden)` : The API endpoint has refused your call.
 Commonly due to your access settings found in `System > API`<br>
 `404 (Not found)` : Either the API endpoint or requested data was not found<br>
 `500 (Server error)` : The API endpoint encountered an unexpected error processing your API request<br>

+# Error Codes
+A full list of error codes can be found by navigating to /api/v1/system/api/errors/ after installation.
+This will return JSON data containing each error code and their corresponding error message.
+No authentication is required to view the error code library.
+This also makes API integration with third-party software easy as the API error codes and messages are always just an HTTP call away!

 # Rate limit
 There is no limit to API calls at this time